-(a) Repairs to residence hall facilities must be performed by university personnel.
+- (a) Repairs to residence hall facilities must be performed by university personnel.
 The cost of these repairs includes materials and labor as well as any cleaning fees that might be assessed.
 In all cases, trained university employees must do the work in order to comply with building codes and construction standards.
 If a room, or an item in a room, is damaged, DO NOT attempt to repair.
-The responsible student will be charged for

-- the cost of the repairs done by professionals to complete the work correctly. - (b) If the student loses or damages residential property, even accidentally, the student will be billed for it.
-This includes any portion of the facility itself, and does not preclude prosecution for vandalism, destruction, and/or theft of state property.
-Report any damages to the RA immediately. - (c) If no one is found responsible for community area damages, all members of the community will be held accountable for all fees, including cleaning and administrative fees. - (d) If the student causes accidental damage or removes university property it must reported to a University Housing staff member.
+The responsible student will be charged for the cost of the repairs done by professionals to complete the work correctly. - (b) If the student loses or damages residential property, (including any portion of the facility itself) even accidentally, the student will be billed for it.
+The student may also be referred to Student Conduct.
+See #9, p.
+17. Report any damages to the RA immediately. - (c) If no one is found responsible for community area damages, all members of the community will be held accountable for all fees, including cleaning and administrative fees. - (d) If the student causes accidental damage or removes university property it must reported to a University Housing staff member.